 - A 1:1 on-campus consultation during the workshop with an editor (Carol Hinz) or agent (Miranda Paul) to discuss submission related questions; and,

 - Additional consultation with a faculty reader (either in person or via Zoom) to discuss revision related questions and/or discuss new ideas.

 Informal feedback will also be offered via optional sharing opportunities during creative exercises.

-Deadline: May 22, 2022.
+Deadline: June 1, 2022 (we have extended this from the original deadline of May 22.).
 This submission will be the foundation for your first 1:1 during the course.
 Submit a cover-letter and one of the following:

 - One science or nature-themed picture book manuscript (up to 2,000 words, including backmatter)